 Words of Inspiration

-With blessings, my friends.
-Namaste.
-May your journey take you on wonderous paths as you advance confidently in the direction of your dreams.
+Namaste, my friends.
+May blessings find you on your path to advance confidently in the direction of your dreams.

 3 responses to “A Father’s Belief”

 This is a very heart touching post, Dr. Maples.
 And I agree with you about Toy Story 4 as I saw it and thought the same thing.
 Sadly, we have a media and other people in power that sow division between men and women using the term, “toxic masculinity” and it’s a bogus term.
 And Hollywood is a part of it and it’s not fair to promote one group by diminishing another.

 Now, this is not to say that there aren’t men out there who are toxic and abusive because there are, but not all men objectify women.
 There are truly some good men out there.
 My father was one and also my husband, as are other men in my family.
 I am fortunate to have been raised in a family of great men and I thank God for it.
 Thank you so much for posting.

 Beautifully said.
 When we globalize minute constructs into blanket ideologies, we create isms.
 That is something that should be avoided at all levels.
 Good women and good men will turn the tide of oppression we see coming from multiple angles.
 Thank you for sharing!